• Skip to primary navigation

 public boolean equals(Object anotherObject)

 This method returns true if the specified other object is equal to this object.
-You can tell if two objects are equal by implementing an equivalence relation on objects which are non-null reference values.
+You can tell if two objects are equal by implementing an equivalence relation on objects that are non-null reference values.

 package marketingcopy;